ABOUT OUR ECO-MUSEUM

-The Street Art Museum Amsterdam (SAMA) is a contemporary art eco-museum, focused on street art and the identity of the immediate environment in connection with local participation.
-Our aim is to improve the development and quality of life of our local community using street art as a tool to promote social dialogue.
-In a rapidly changing society, SAMA tells stories that should not be forgotten.
-With our collection, the museum surprises and enriches visitor's experiences, communities, and society as a whole.
+Street Art Museum Amsterdam (SAMA) is a contemporary eco-museum, focused on the identity of the immediate environment in connection with local participation and aimed at improving the development and quality of life of the local community, using art as a tool to social dialogue.